-- 1. Run the OpenChoice Desktop software on the PC.
+- 1. Insert the CD-ROM that came with your oscilloscope into the CD drive on the PC.
 The InstallShield wizard appears on the screen.

 - 2. Follow the on-screen directions.

 - 3. Exit the InstallShield wizard.

 Connecting to a PC

 After you install the software on your PC, you can connect the oscilloscope to the PC.